 Avocado can work well as a replacement for both butter and ice cream in a variety of health-conscious desserts.
 Blend avocado with milk (or sweet condensed milk for a richer body), banana, and honey.
 Add cocoa powder if need be.
 Avocado milkshakes are particularly popular in Indonesia.

-Noted Health Benefits Of Avocados
+Noted Health Benefits Of Avocado

 Of course, avocados aren’t just delicious, they’re packed with health benefits you can acquire both from eating the fruit and through other methods.